 In this interview, we ask Takuro, who had for so long as a child envisioned himself standing on an Olympic starting block, what he sees now, well into his career as a para swimmer.

+I’m hoping my peak competitive performance will be during the Tokyo Paralympics.
 The time to retire is when I feel I can’t get any faster, that I’ve reached my limit.

 The Rio Paralympics, and the Gap Between “Feel” and Body